 Everyone is very afraid of death, worried about how many years they will live.
 Medical care seems to be another major concern.
 But no one seems to realize the unhealthy, miserable conditions in which we live in present world.
-People barely admit something is wrong in our way of life, but they do not give signs of wanting to move a finger in changing or giving up habits (from which most of them are vices) that lead to the circumstances in which we live today.
+People barely admit something is wrong in our ways, but they don't seem to be willing to change or give up any of those habits (most of them vices) that have led to the circumstances in which we live today.